lnu-askit/pinecone-upload/README.md

 ```

 #### p3
-converts the data to a csv, the required input type for the `p5.upload_to_pinecone.py` file
+Converts the data to a csv, the required input type for the `p5.upload_to_pinecone.py` file

 #### p4
-uploads it to pinecone
+Uploads it to pinecone

 #### query
-just an example query to the pinecone index
+Just an example query to the pinecone index